flatironinstitute/CaImAn/README.md

 ### Step 3: Try out a demo notebook
 Go into the working directory you created in Step 2, and open a Jupyter notebook:

-    cd <your home>/caiman_data/demos/notebooks
+    cd <your home>/caiman_data/
     jupyter notebook

 Jupyter will open.
-Click on `demo_pipeline.ipynb` to get started with a demo!
+Navigate to demos/notebooks/ and click on `demo_pipeline.ipynb` to get started with a demo.

 > Note that what counts as `<your home>` in the first line depends on your OS/computer.
 Be sure to fill in your actual home directory.
 On Linux/Mac it is `~` while on Windows it will be something like `C:\Users\your_user_name\`